Valverde: Barca not as bad as scoreline suggests against Madrid

-Barcelona head coach Ernesto Valverde does not believe the Supercopa de Espana scoreline was a true reflection of his side's performance against bitter rivals Real Madrid.
+Barcelona head coach Ernesto Valverde does not believe the Spanish Super Cup scoreline was a true reflection of his side's performance against bitter rivals Real Madrid.

 It was a night to forget for Barca, who went down 3-1 to Spanish and European champions Madrid in the first leg at Camp Nou on Sunday.